KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/index.md

   * **Live Action Campaigns**: Triggered in real-time based on user actions, or inactions, within a defined time window, helping you respond instantly to user behavior.
 * **Reward Types:** Offers a wide variety of rewards to engage your users meaningfully.
 You can distribute Single-Code Coupons for broad usage, Bulk Coupon Codes for individual redemptions, Wallet Points to encourage loyalty, or Partner Vouchers to reward your users with popular third-party brand offers.
 * **Segment Rule Builders:** Enables audience segmentation using predefined filters, custom user lists, and or uploaded custom lists.
 Segments can be created based on real-time and historical user data.
-* **Campaign Management**: Provides full control over live and scheduled campaigns.
+* **Campaign Management**: Provides complete control over live and scheduled campaigns.
 You can pause, edit, or stop campaigns at any time.
 The campaign list view includes filters and key campaign details such as status, type, reward, and creator.

 # FAQs

 Find answers to the following common questions about using ̉Promo Campaigns:

-### Can I target both live actions and past behavior in one campaign?
+## Can I target both live actions and past behavior in a single campaign?

 No, each campaign supports only one type of segmentation: Past Behavior, Live Actions, or Custom Lists.